nerlihmax/nerlihmax/README.md

 - NTI 2020-2021 IoT Final - top 3 of 8
 - VK Vezdekod 2021 Tula - top 7 (passed to final stage) of 8
-- Summer camp of neurotechologies and programming by "Инжевика" - taught high school students to program in Python by implementing a biofeedback project
+- Summer camp of neurotechologies and programming by "Инжевика" - taught high/middle-school students to program in Python by implementing a biofeedback project
 - NSD.Hack - group stage
 - TenderHack Novosibirsk - top 1 🏆
 - VTB More.Tech 3.0 - group stage